The Benefits of Pitching a Cartoon with Transmedia Potential

 screen swipes or keystrokes away.
 And it’s glorious.

 As you continue to develop your idea, think about all the ways your audience will consume it.
+Games, books, webcomics, spin-off shows, record albums, Broadway musicals, and even themed hotels!
 The family television is usually the last option for today’s tech-savvy, gadget-wearing, ranting-on-the-web audience.

 Think about how you follow your favorite shows.
 I keep up with my shows on Netflix, Youtube, On Demand, on my tablet, on my smartphone, at home, or on the road.